Menu

 The generation of educated women born in the second half of the 19th century, reaching midlife between 1880 and 1930, were heavily exposed to the medical concepts of their menopause.
 But they were also warned not to worry about it, because that too would make them sick!
 Other kinds of women creative writers, who were not medical researchers, doctors or midwives, such as the Countess of Tramar, the actress Yvette Guilbert, the novelist Colette and others, responded to medical discourses about them during the period of French medical fascination with women’s reproductive ageing.
 Their original views of growing older in this time when women’s intelligence and potential were often denigrated indicate that the medical concept of menopause was of minimal use to them in understanding either their physical experiences, or how they could overcome prevailing gender norms and disadvantages.

 The rise of gynaecological surgery after the 1870s produced an important surge of international research and intercultural communication between medical scholars with an interest in menopausal women’s reproductive organs.
 Women in their 40s and 50s with common benign uterine and ovarian tumours and cysts were now seen by some surgeons in both France and England as important targets for the experimental development of new surgeries of the abdomen (laparotomy).
 In French medicine, the uterus and ovaries had long been viewed as monstrous and troublesome throughout women’s lifespan, though for young women necessary for conception.
-Today, more than two-thirds of women in North America and only slightly lower numbers elsewhere are hysterectomised by the age of 60, with the majority of such surgeries performed for the treatment of non-cancerous conditions for which alternative surgeries are often possible.
+Today, almost one-third of women in North America and only slightly lower numbers elsewhere are hysterectomised by the age of 60, with the majority of such surgeries performed for the treatment of non-cancerous conditions for which alternative surgeries are often possible.

 The concept of menopause did not come from women themselves but rather from medical men for whom it served as a useful and generative case-example.
 It was a tool for biomedical reformulations of treatment practices and for the conceptual separation of morbidity from mortality; it was a teaching device for male medical students learning the new mechanistic approach to women’s health; it was a weapon with which to fight other doctors, medical faculties and rival health traditions, as well as a pathway for new medical disciplines such as hygiene, psychiatry, gynaecological surgery and emergent endocrinology – to expand patient markets, develop theoretical precepts and refine clinical skills.